 We have limited manufacturing capability, solely with respect to antennas deployed in the fleet market.
 For all of our other products, we outsource the manufacturing, assembly and testing of products.
 We rely on two contract manufacturers, which are both located in China, to manufacture, control quality of, and ship these products.
 We do not have long-term contracts with these manufacturers that commit them to manufacture products for us.
 Any significant change in our relationship with these manufacturers could have a material adverse effect on our business, operating results, and financial condition.
 We make substantially all of our purchases from our contract manufacturers on a purchase order basis.
 Our contract manufacturers are not required to manufacture our products for any specific period or in any specific quantity.
 We expect that it would take approximately six to nine months to transition manufacturing, quality assurance, and shipping services to new providers.
-Relying on contract manufacturers for manufacturers to:
+Relying on contract manufacturers for manufacturing, quality assurance, and shipping also presents significant risks to us, including the inability of our contract manufacturers to: